alpgokcek/react-search-page/README.md

 # hepsiburada-search

-Search page implementation for Hepsiburada Case Study.
+Non-responsive search page implementation for Hepsiburada Case Study.
 Application is deployed to Heroku and could be found on [hepsiburada-search.herokuapp.com](https://hepsiburada-search.herokuapp.com).

 ## Table of Contents: